-7. Now is the time to install your programs, load your personal data, and set your backup preferences.
+8.)
+Now is the time to install your programs, load your personal data, and set your backup preferences.

+For a good selection of Free-to-use programs see my Freeware page.
 After installing your programs - don't negelect security (antivirus) - and backed up data go to PC Settings, Update and Security, then Backup.
 If you have a hard drive for your local backup turn on Backup using File History ON.